 Gardner (2011a) carried out a review to see if he could find evidence of the extent to which Merrill’s principles were based on instructional design theories.
 He reviewed 22 theories largely taken from Volumes II and III of Instructional Design Theories and Models (Reigeluth, 1999, 2009) and found that each theory emphasised on average four out of the five principles.
 The theoretical base reviewed showed higher support for the Application and Demonstration principles, but there was mixed support for Problem-Centredness.
 Activation and Integration had the lowest levels of support.
 However, as Gardner states in his paper, his review was time-limited and subjective, so doesn’t definitively address the question of how robust Merrill’s theoretical base is.

-Research which uses First Principles to assess teaching quality and the pedagogic effectiveness of MOOCs
+Research evidence which uses First Principles to assess teaching quality and the pedagogic effectiveness of MOOCs

 Gardner (2011b), in a small-scale study of four professors in a single university who had been recognised with an award for their teaching, found that they were all using almost all of Merrill’s principles.